Vintage Christmas Decor Ideas Home Tour: lots of vintage ornaments, and Christmas decorations, a handmade Christmas village and more!

 Over at the fireplace, more snow is falling.

-I put this village up ever year, but this year it was certainly perfect with our vintage theme.
+I put this village up every year, but this year it was certainly perfect with our vintage theme.
 You can see how I made them here -all made out of old cereal boxes!

 It’s a little wonderland.